 – You care and that you are happy to speak to them

 Smiling is one of the most underrated elements of business presenting.
-How can we begin to connect with your audience if they don’t feel as though we like them?
-It really is one of the most effective ways of connecting with your audience.
+How can we begin to connect with our audience if they don’t feel as though we like them?
+It really is one of the most effective ways of connecting with anyone.

 Before you utter a single word please remember to smile.